InitRunner

 • Multi-provider — OpenAI, Anthropic, Google, Groq, Mistral, and Ollama.
 Swap providers by changing one line.

-• 14 tool types — Filesystem, HTTP, MCP, shell, SQL, custom Python, and more.
+• 18 tool types — Filesystem, HTTP, MCP, shell, SQL, custom Python, audio, web reader, and more.
 Give agents the capabilities they need.

 Remember

-• Built-in RAG — Ingest documents, chunk, embed, and vector-search with sqlite-vec.
+• Built-in RAG — Ingest documents, chunk, embed, and vector-search with Zvec.
 No external database required.
+In chat mode, just add --ingest ./docs/.

 Automate

-• Triggers — Run agents on a cron schedule, file change, or incoming webhook.
+• Triggers — Run agents on a cron schedule, file change, incoming webhook, or as a Telegram/Discord bot.
 Daemon mode included.

 • Multi-agent compose — Orchestrate multiple agents with delegate sinks and startup ordering.